beogip/echo-protocol/echos/planification/README.md

 ## Description

-The **Echo of Planning – Formative Mode** helps structure learning, development, or implementation processes step by step.
-It ensures clarity of objectives, gathers contextual information, and builds adaptive roadmaps tailored to individuals, teams, or projects.
+The **Echo of Planning – Formative Mode** guides the structured creation of learning, development, or implementation plans.
+It ensures clarity of objectives, collects relevant context, and builds adaptive, traceable roadmaps tailored to individuals, teams, or systems.

 This echo exists in two versions:

-- `Simplified`: Quick to use in assistant conversations.
+- `Simplified`: For fast planning support in assistant conversations.
-- `PRS`: Detailed structure with validations, outputs, retries, and step-by-step logic for robust implementation.
+- `PRS`: A robust version with validations, outputs, retries, and structured logic for integration with AI or coaching tools.

 ---

 ## Purpose

-To design a clear, contextualized and goal-driven plan for personal or collective growth.
-It helps organize complexity into a sequence of achievable steps with feedback loops.
+To design a step-by-step, goal-driven plan grounded in context and tailored to the actor who will execute it.
+It helps structure complexity into sequential, trackable actions.

 ---